 - Academics: Stay focused in junior year, since junior year grades are the most important for college admissions.
 Take a challenging curriculum and invest time and effort to get the best grades you can.

 - College Selection: Start the process of creating your list of candidate colleges.
-You can use tools like LifeLaunchr or the College Board and create lists of colleges which interest you.
+You can use tools like LifeLaunchr’s College Match, which can help create lists of colleges that are a good fit for each student.
 Take virtual tours and explore their net price calculators to find a great fit and ensure affordability.

 - Essay-Writing: Starting in spring of junior year or summer between junior and senior year, you’ll need to focus on writing application essays.
 You may need several, and each takes time, so start early.
 Writing a college essay often requires forgetting many of the lessons learned in high school English class.
 So practice and editing are critical.